We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 California College of the Arts

-Student in a computer animation degree can enroll in an Illustration/Animation program requiring demanding requirements.
+Students with a computer animation degree can enroll in an Illustration/Animation program requiring demanding requirements.
 This 2D animation degree offers you a number of valuable courses, including Drawing Figures in Context, Special Studies in Animation, Character Design, and more.

 California State University, Long Beach